andrey-zherikov/argparse/README.md

 ### Styling mode

 By default `argparse` will try to detect whether ANSI styling is supported and if so it will apply styling to the help text.
 In some cases this behavior should be adjusted or overridden.
-To do so you can use `Config.helpStylingMode`:
+To do so you can use `Config.stylingMode`:
 Argparse provides the following setting to control the styling:
 - If it's set to `Config.StylingMode.on` then styling is **always enabled**.
 - If it's set to `Config.StylingMode.off` then styling is **always disabled**.